Tropical storms improve well water levels - Shelter Island Reporter

 The “big four” feeder wells — Congdon, Manwaring, Goat Hill and Manhansett — all showed higher than normal levels this August.

-At a time of year when the larger population is present on the Island, dropping well water levels, this year’s decline was less that normal.
+At a time of year when the larger population is present on the Island, lowering well water levels, this year’s decline was less than normal.